-- "FOR" the election of the two nominees for director; and - "FOR" the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2012.
+- "FOR" the election of the two nominees for director; - "FOR" the amendment to the Synta Pharmaceuticals Corp. charter to increase the number of authorized shares of common stock available from 100,000,000 to 200,000,000; - "FOR" the ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2013; - "FOR" the compensation of our named executive officers, as disclosed in this proxy statement; and - "FOR" holding an advisory vote on the compensation of our named executive officers every year.